 once(fn)

-which accepts another function fn
+Implement the function once(fn) which accepts another function fn and returns a new function.

-to be executed only once, no matter how many times it is called.
+This new function allows fn to be executed only once, no matter how many times it is called.

-should be executed normally and its result returned.
+On the first call, fn should be executed normally and its result returned.

-On subsequent calls, return the result from the first execution, without re-invoking fn
+On subsequent calls, return the result from the first execution, without re-invoking fn.

 Input